-- Pitch Shifting and Editing Tools – This is not a special feature of FL studio as today most of the DAW provide this feature to seamlessly edit and shift the pitches of audio and Midi clips.
+- Pitch Shifting and Editing Tools – This is not a special feature of FL studio as today most of the DAW provides this feature to seamlessly edit and shift the pitches of audio and Midi clips.

 - 80+ plugins included – There are 80+ producer version plugins are included in the package that means there is no need to get separate plugins for mixing.
-However if you want extra plugins you can checkout Pluginboutique, one of the best plugin provider on the internet.
+However if you want extra plugins you can checkout Pluginboutique, one of the best plugin providers on the internet.

 - Re-arrange the User Interface – FL Studio 20 has the feature to rearrange, resize the user interface as per your need.
 You can save and recall the interface.

-- Multi-Touch interface – Multitouch interface is a very useful feature for iPad users.
+- Multi-Touch Interface – Multitouch interface is a very useful feature for iPad users.
 With this feature, you can use it seamlessly with your iPad.

 - 500 arrangement Tracks – You are provided up to 500 tracks for the arrangement which I think is a huge number.
 Most of us don’t go up to 50 tracks because our computers and gears can’t allow us that high CPU usage.

 - It can be used as a plugin – that’s the feature I really like.
 This unique feature of FL Studio allows us to use it as a plugin with any other VST, ReWire supported DAW.
 You can use it to create beats in other DAWs.